wisecubeai/graphster/website/docs/intro.md

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

-The command also installs all necessary dependencies you need to run Docusaurus.
+The command also installs all necessary dependencies you need to run Graphster.

-## Start your site
+## Start your Knowledge Graph

-Run the development server:
+Run the Graphster server:

 ```bash
 cd my-website